reshadman/file-secretary/README.md

  3. Make the tracking, eloquent independent.
  4. Refactor the code both for design and performance.
- 5. In a new release, use a polymorphic model for database tracked files which allows to indicate that whether a file has been used somewhere in the other models or not.
+ 5. In a new release, use a polymorphic model for database tracked files which allows to indicate that whether a file has been used somewhere in the other models or not (by design).
   Which in result we can delete unused tracked files.
 This also works only with SQL databases.
+ 6. Adding Nginx Directives
+ 7. Delegate some works to worker queue.

 ### About the package
 This package has been extracted from [*jobinja.ir - The leading job board and career platform in Iran*](https://jobinja.ir),